Course (music): Twelve-string guitar

 The twelve-string guitar has twelve strings, in six courses.
 The courses are most often tuned E-A-D-G-B-E, similarly to a six-string guitar; however, older instruments were often tuned one tone lower D-G-C-F-A-D to reduce the tension on the neck, and commonly played with a capo on fret 2.

 The lowest three courses (E-A-D) are normally tuned at octaves, with the primary string uppermost and the octave below it, while the upper two courses (B-E) are tuned to unison.
 The G course is either unison or at octaves.

 On some electric twelve-string guitars, and most notably the Rickenbacker 360/12, the octave strings are below the primary strings.

 Tiple

 The national instrument of Colombia, the tiple Colombiano, has four courses of three strings each.
 Its higher-pitched relative, the tiple requinto, is similarly triple-strung.

 The American tiple, a smaller instrument loosely derived from the Colombian tiple, uses two double-strung courses and two triple-strung courses.

 Twelve-string bass

 The electric twelve-string bass has twelve strings in four triple courses.
-Basses have also been built with six double courses and other configs but these are very rare.
+Basses have also been built with six double courses and other configurations but these are very rare.